ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list appointments (UC06).
+1. User requests to list appointments (UC07).
 2. User requests to edit a specific appointment in the list.
-3. ClientSquare edits the appointment
+3. ClientSquare edits the appointment.

     Use case ends.